benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 * Use keyword search, just like you would any search engine.
 For example, searching for `widgets` will find all repositories, issues, pull requests, and discussions that contain the word "widgets".
 * Scope your search to an organization or repository by using the `org:` or `repo:` qualifiers.
 For example, `org:github` will find all issues in all repositories in the `github` organization, or `repo:github/docs` will find all issues in the `github/docs` repository.
 * You can further refine your search to only show threads that you're involved in by using the `involves:@me` modifier.
 For example, `widgets involves:@me` will find all issues, pull requests, and discussions that contain the word "widgets" and that you are involved in.
-* Different types of information (issues, pull requests, discussions, markdown) are displayed as seperate results.
+* Different types of information (issues, pull requests, discussions, Markdown) are displayed as separate results.
 Be sure to check the side bar to see all the different types of information that match your search.
 * You can limit a "code" search to only Markdown files, by clicking "Markdown" in the sidebar to filter results, or adding `language:Markdown` to your search query.

 [Official docs](https://docs.github.com/en/search-github/github-code-search/using-github-code-search).